gnmdrive/pancake/README.md

-# Pancake is a Stack based Programming Langauge written in C
+# Pancake is a stack based interpreted programming langauge written in C

 Highly inspiderd by Forth, currently in development